Low Rank Approximation at Sublinear Cost: Introduction

+Nontrivial progress made so far in the analysis of these iterations (see \cite{CD13, OZ18,CK20, ALS24,CY25}) only partly explains this ``yes" and ``no" coexistence. \\ {\bf 1.2.
+Dual sketching algorithms.} To provide a new insight into it, we first recall {\em sketching {\em LRA} algorithms} \cite{M11, HMT11,W14, TYUC17,MT20, TWa}.
+With a high probability ({\em whp}) they compute a near-optimal rank-$r$ approximation of an $m\times n$ matrix $M$ by using auxiliary matrices ({\em sketches}) $FM$ and/or $MH$ with $k\times m$ and/or $n\times l$ random {\em sketch matrices} $F$ and/or $H$, respectively, for $r\le \min\{k,l\}$, $\max\{k,l\}=r+p$, and an {\em oversampling parameter} $p>0$.
+For small positive integers $k$ and $l$ the algorithms run at sublinear cost, except for the computation of the sketches, and our next goal is to run that stage at sublinear cost as well.
+One can explore a variety of ways towards this goal; to simplify our presentation, we will work with $LRA$ that only uses sketches $MH$, as in \cite{HMT11}, and in Sec. \ref{simppre} show extension of our results to algorithms using both sketches $FM$ and $MH$.

-{\bf 1.3.
-Dual sketching algorithms.} The cited sketching algorithms involve all $mn$ entries of $M$, and our goal is to get the same effect by processing much fewer than $mn$ entries of $M$.
-One can explore a variety of ways towards this goal.
-Maybe the simplest way is to randomly sample $l$ columns of the matrix $M$ or equivalently to let $H$ be the $n\times l$ leftmost submatrix of a random $n\times n$ permutation matrix under a fixed randomization model.
-It is easy to see that in this case only $nl$ elements of $M$ are accessed, and the calculation itself is given "for free".
-Obviously, not for all inputs $M$ the matrix $MH$ lies {\em whp} near the $r$-top subspace, generated by the $r$ top right singular vectors of $M$, but in our numerical experiments with various sparse test matrices $H$ we quite consistently output close {\em LRA}.
+Maybe the simplest way to our goal is to {\em randomly sample} $l$ columns of the matrix $M$ or equivalently to let $H$ be the $n\times l$ leftmost submatrix of a random $n\times n$ permutation matrix under a fixed randomization model.
+Clearly, in this case only $nl$ elements of $M$ are accessed, and the calculation itself is given "for free".
+We can alternatively compute sketches $MH$ at sublinear cost by choosing {\em Ultrasparse sketch matrices} $H$.
+Example \ref{exdlt} tells us that these ways (as well as any other sublinear way) cannot yield accurate {\em LRA} for all inputs $M$, but in our numerical experiments with Ultrasparse sketch matrices we have quite consistently output close {\em LRA}.

-To explain these test results and to construct a theory, we introduce a probabilistic structure in the space of input matrices $M$, thus defining {\em dual sketching} in comparison to customary primal one, where this matrix is fixed.
-Since the output error norm of such a sketching algorithm is essentially defined by the product $V_1^*H$, we first assume that $V_1^*$ is a Q factor of QR or QRP factorization of a Gaussian matrix, $H$ has orthonormal columns, and $l-r$ is reasonably large.
-Then we prove that whp a sketching algorithm outputs {\em LRA} whose both Frobenius and spectral error norms are within a factor of $\sqrt {1 + 16~n/l}$ from their optima; this is essentially Theorem \ref{eqtherr} -- our {\bf basic result}.
+Towards explaining these test results and constructing a theory, we introduce a probabilistic structure in the space of input matrices $M$, thus defining {\em dual sketching} in comparison to customary primal one, where this matrix is fixed.

+The output error norm of sketching algorithms of \cite{HMT11} is essentially defined by the product $V_1^*H$ where $V_1$ is the matrix of the $r$ top left singular vectors of $M$, associated with its $r$ top (largest) singular values.
+Now assume that $V_1^*$ is the Q factor in QR or QRP factorization of a Gaussian matrix, $H$ has orthonormal columns, and $l-r$ is reasonably large.
+Then we prove that whp such a sketching algorithm outputs {\em LRA} whose both Frobenius and spectral error norms are within a factor of $\sqrt {1 + 16~n/l}$ from their optima; this is essentially Thm. \ref{eqtherr} -- our {\bf Main result 1!}

+While this choice of probabilistic structure is most relevant to the estimation of the output errors of a sketching algorithm, its relevance to {\em LRA} computation in the real world is debatable, as probably any choice of probabilistic structure in the space of input matrices for {\em LRA}.